Cardinal-Cryptography/PSP22/README.md

     #[cfg(test)]
     mod tests {
         use super::MyContract;

-        fn new_token(amount: u128) -> MyContract {
-            MyContract::new(..., amount, ...)
+        psp22::tests!(MyContract, (|total_supply| MyContract::new(..., total_supply, ...)));
     }

-        psp22::tests!(MyContract, new_token);
 }

-}
 ```
 As you can see in the code snippet above, the `psp22::tests!` macro takes two arguments.
 The first one should be a name of a struct which implements `PSP22` trait (usually your contract storage struct).
 The second argument should be a token constructor for a given total supply.
-In other words, the second argument should be a name of a function that takes a single `u128` argument and returns the PSP22 struct initialized to have that amount as total supply (with all tokens initially assigned to the caller's account).
+In other words, the second argument should be an expression that takes a single `u128` argument and returns the PSP22 struct initialized to have that amount as total supply (with all tokens initially assigned to the caller's account).

 ### 5. Burnable and Mintable extensions